 She rejected him.

-Though devastated, Teddy didn’t stop pursuing.
-And Alice, who had grown close to Teddy’s sisters, soon started to warm to the young man.
+Though devastated, Theodore didn’t stop pursuing.
+And Alice, who had grown close to Teddy’s sisters, soon started warming up to the young man.

 He proposed the following year again, eight months after his first proposal.
 This time Alice accepted, and they were engaged on Valentine’s Day.